 The Company leases an 85,000 square foot bakery manufacturing facility located in Atlanta, Georgia.
 The lease runs through December 2020.
-The facility operates at about 50% of capacity.
+The facility operates at about 60% of capacity.

 The Company owns a 46,000 square foot frozen juice treat and dessert manufacturing facility and a 42,000 square foot dry storage warehouse located on six acres in Scranton, Pennsylvania.
-The manufacturing facility operates at approximately 65% of capacity.
+The manufacturing facility operates at approximately 60% of capacity.

 The Company leases a 29,600 square foot soft pretzel manufacturing facility located in Hatfield, Pennsylvania.
 The lease runs through June 2017.
-The facility operates at approximately 65% of capacity.
+The facility operates at approximately 50% of capacity.

 The Company leases a 48,000 square foot soft pretzel manufacturing facility located in Carrollton, Texas.
 The lease runs through April 2019.
 The facility operates at approximately full capacity.
-The Company leases an additional property containing a 6,500 square foot storage freezer across the street from the manufacturing facility, which lease expires May 2016.
+The Company leases an additional property containing a 6,500 square foot storage freezer across the street from the manufacturing facility, which lease expires May 2021.

 The Company leases an 18,000 square foot soft pretzel manufacturing facility located in Chambersburg, Pennsylvania.
-The lease runs through September 2016.
+The lease runs through September 2019.
 The facility operates at approximately 35% of capacity.

 The Company's fresh bakery products manufacturing facility and offices are located in Bridgeport, New Jersey in three buildings totaling 133,000 square feet.
-The buildings are leased through December 2015.
-A lease extension is presently being negotiated.
-The manufacturing facility operates at approximately 70% of capacity.
+The buildings are leased through December 2025.
+The manufacturing facility operates at approximately 65% of capacity.

 The Company owns a 165,000 square foot fig and fruit bar manufacturing facility located on 9-1/2 acres in Moscow Mills (St. Louis), Missouri.
-The facility operates at about 65% of capacity.
+The facility operates at about 50% of capacity.

 The Company leases a building in Pensacola, Florida for the manufacturing, packing and warehousing of dumplings.
 The building is approximately 14,000 square feet and the lease runs through December 2017.
-The manufacturing facility operates at approximately 75% of capacity.
+The manufacturing facility operates at approximately 70% of capacity.

-The Company owns an 84,000 square foot handheld products manufacturing facility in Holly Ridge, North Carolina which operates at about 40% of capacity.
+The Company owns an 84,000 square foot handheld products manufacturing facility in Holly Ridge, North Carolina which operates at about 45% of capacity.